mwxood/wp-toDo/readme.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the plugin by adding the shortcode `[wp_todo]` to any post or page.

--No need to install or remove database table manually.
+- No need to install or remove database table manually.

 ### Usage